 Part of the ongoing climate transition entails more environmentally-adapted freight carriage to and from ports.
-In recent years side projects and has received several new contracts during the year.
+In recent years

+Peab has developed an expertise in port and seaside projects and has received several new contracts during the year.
 Among them are projects for extending the docks in Orrskär and at Marenplan in Stockholm and rebuilding Öland Dock in Kalmar and the docks in Vaxholm outside Stockholm.